The view from Rizal Park of Seattle skyline during sunset with highway traffic motion.

 In terms of seeing as much as possible, the Pacific Coast route is the clear winner.
 If you have a long vacation ahead of you, you could probably drive this route both ways and still have places left to visit for next year's trip.

-A drive like this is a huge commitment, though, and you might be tempted to take one of the other routes.
+A drive like this is a huge commitment, and you might be tempted to take one of the other routes.
 If you're not particularly interested in Sacramento or making detours to the coastline, Highway 395 can offer a lot of beautiful views without adding too many miles to your trip.

 Whether you're flying into Los Angeles or you simply don't have your own transport in the city, renting a car for your road trip is something you'll want to take care of ASAP.